 This is a four semester (two year) full-time programme consisting of Core Courses, Departmental Elective Courses and Open Elective Courses.
 The core courses are compulsory for all the students, which, depending on the requirement, has been categorised into: classroom based theory component, laboratory based practical component and field based study (fieldwork).
 The students will have the liberty to choose different courses of their choice from a pool of Departmental Elective Courses in third and fourth semester.
 Besides these, the Open Elective Course is offered for the students of other departments of the university.
 In order to fulfil the requirement of the programme the students have to opt for an open elective course offered by other departments.
 Each student must complete at least one SWAYAM course of 4 Credit either in second semester and/or in third semester.
-The SWAYAM course may be opted as an Open Elective Course in third semester.
-The students are required to submit the SWAYAM course completion certificate before fourth semester final examination.
+The SWAYAM course completion certificate before fourth semester final examination.